 You will receive an e-mail with a 5 digit code, and when you do, click on the I have a code option and enter it into the field.

 After you get into your account, you can change the password and PIN from the Settings > Accounts, by clicking on the options, as you can see in the screenshot below.

 The procedure of deleting a user account didn’t change much in Windows 11 and we hope that our guide made it clear on how to do that.

-If you want to customize your experience, you can also check our guide on how to change password and username in Windows 11.
+If the explanation above is not comprehensive enough, you can also check our guide on how to change the password and username in Windows 11.

 Did you succeed in deleting the user account?
 If you need more information, don’t hesitate to leave us a note in the comments section below.